 Mean score of companies in the Tobacco Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Godfrey Phillips India's score of 32 is higher than 54% of the industry.
+Godfrey Phillips India's score of 32 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents